 Cotton is a very important raw material for M&S. Over the past decade we have been working to develop a practical approach to sourcing cotton more sustainably in order to help secure our access to this raw material in years to come as well as improving the lives of people and communities.

 We want to lead our sector in sustainable consumption and production, offering our customers the good value, high quality products and they expect from M&S, while respecting planetary boundaries and the need for social equity.

-Cotton is very important to M&S. Within our Clothing & Home business it is the largest raw material and on average we use around 50,000 tonnes of lint cotton each year.
+Cotton is very important to M&S. Within our Clothing & Home business it is the largest raw material and on average we use around 50,000 tonnes of lint cotton each year, of that around 45,000 tonnes is used in our clothing.
 Our cotton fibre mainly comes from India, China, Pakistan, Turkey, Brazil, USA, Africa and Australia and our supply chain is complex.
 We don’t own farms or factories and don’t purchase raw materials directly.
 Most of the raw materials that go into our products are sourced in a global market and cotton is no exception.
 As a result, traceability is a real challenge, so it is hard for us to fully understand our supply chain beyond our direct supplier.
 This is compounded by the fact that we use less than 0.25% of the world’s annual production of cotton so our leverage or influence in the sector is minimal.
 Nonetheless we expect all parties in our supply chains to be progressively working towards sourcing more sustainable cotton.